Performance Attribution Frameworks

 If your portfolio beat the benchmark by 42 bps and attribution assigns:

-The durable lesson: Your headline outperformance was entirely factor exposure—your actual security picks detracted.
+The critical point: Your headline outperformance was entirely factor exposure—your actual security picks detracted.
 This happens more often than managers admit.

 Attribution Implementation (Practical Workflow)